This post may contain affiliate links.

 I have always been fascinated with origami and other paper folding crafts.
 I think it is so neat that from just a piece of paper you can make so many different things.
 Today I want to share with you how we made some 3D paper shapes.
 This would be great for geometry or just to practice the names of shapes.
 My kids thought these were really cool.
 They played around with them for a while.
 Then they tried making lots of other kinds of shapes out of paper.
 They were pretty fascinated by it all.

 All you need to make these paper shapes is paper, scissors, a pencil, a ruler and tape.
+I also have printable templates, if you want a simpler way to make them!
+See how to download them below.

 We did 6 different paper shapes: Cube, Cuboid (rectangular), Cone, Squared-Based Pyramid, Triangular Prism (tent-shaped), and Octahedron (Diamond-like).
 For each of these I used an 8 1/2 x 11 sheet of paper.